Meerut Metro

 5. Which is the fastest metro in India?

-The Meerut Metro will be the fastest metro train in India at an operational speed of 120 km/h (75 mph).
+The Meerut Metro is the fastest metro train in India at an operational speed of 120 km/h (75 mph).

 6. Which city will be connected to Meerut by rapid rail?